By Santorini Dave • Updated: July 15, 2026

 Captain’s Guest House- Best Hotel for Families

-We enjoyed the view from our favorite boutique hotel, Mirari.
+The view from one of our favorite boutique hotels, Mirari.

 - Best Luxury Hotels in Riva